 The CCOICI tasked the GNSO SOI Task Force (TF) to review the current Statement of Interest (SOI) requirements and make recommendations accordingly.
 Based on its review and the outreach that the SOI conducted to the community, the TF is recommending that the current SOI is split into two distinct parts, namely a General Statement of Interest, which contains general information about a participant, and an Activity Specific Statement of Interest, which provides information specific to the activity that a participant has requested to participate in.
 Further details about the TF’s recommendations can be found here. [include link to SOI report]

-The TF has also made available sample SOIs [include link to sample SOIs] that will hopefully allow the community to better appreciate the intent of this recommendation as well as the updated SOI questions.
+The TF has also made available sample SOIs [include link to sample SOIs] as well as a sample form that can be filled out [include link to sample form] that will allow the community to better appreciate the intent of this recommendation as well as the updated SOI questions.

 Miscellaneous Updates